Blosc/python-blosc2/README.rst

       *** zstd   , bitshuffle ***  0.858 s (0.87 GB/s) / 0.054 s (13.71 GB/s)	cr:   4.6x

 As can be seen, in some situations it is perfectly possible to go faster than a plain memcpy().

-Start using compression in your data workflows and feel the experience of doing more with less.
+Start using compression in your data workflows and feel the experience of doing more with less!

 License